 User story mapping starts with a decision about what medium to use for building the story map.
-It can be done with simple physical resources — such as a wall or whiteboard and sticky notes — or with a variety of software tools that are available to create a virtual map.
+It can be done with simple physical resources — such as a wall or whiteboard and sticky notes — or with tools like Aha!
+Create and Aha!
+Roadmaps.
 Virtual planning may be helpful for distributed teams.
 Regardless of the medium, teams will want to take the following steps: